-The tiger population in the reserve increased from 25 individuals in 2011 to 80 individuals in 2018.
-In recognition of its remarkable growth in tiger population, the reserve was honored with the prestigious TX2 award by the World Wide Fund in collaboration with wildlife conservation agencies in 2022.
+Notably, the reserve has achieved remarkable success in tiger conservation.
+The tiger population increased from 25 individuals in 2011 to 80 individuals by 2018.
+Consequently, in recognition of this impressive growth, the reserve received the prestigious TX2 Award in 2022 from the World Wide Fund for Nature, in collaboration with global wildlife conservation agencies.

 How to reach Sathyamangalam Tiger Reserve: